moodboom/rad-scripts/README.md

 In more complex continuously automated environments, use git-next-xxx to determine the pending version and apply it to the code base right before committing.
-Best practice is to create 3 app-specific [major|minor|patch] scripts that manage the details, and use them for every commit.
+Best practice is to create an app-specific top-level sync script that manages these details, and use it for every commit.

-See rs-xxx scripts (used to publish rad-scripts itself).
+See rs-sync for a complete example - it is used to publish rad-scripts.

 Commands include: